 The two-value Notan captures less visual information and ignores the mid-tones of the painting, while the three-value Notan value study secures the mid-tones.
 On the other hand, the four-value Notan study is more suitable since it captures the dark and light values, as well as the mid-tone elements.

 Can a Notan Study Improve Painting Skills?

 With a Notan study, you can quickly see what design will work for your painting, as it helps in deciding the arrangement of various shapes.
-If you have small and large shapes in your image that is not properly grouped, the black and white values make it easy for you to regroup them into proper order.
+If you have small and large shapes in your image that are not properly grouped, the black and white values make it easy for you to regroup them into their proper order.

 Illustration from Trees in Nature, Myth, and Art (1907) by John Ernest Phythian; Internet Archive Book Images, No restrictions, via Wikimedia Commons

 However, it is not always evident to see the balance of dark and light at first glance, as many other elements such as brushwork and color are also competing to attract your attention.
 The Notan study helps to filter out all other elements so that you can easily see the balance between the dark and light areas.
 In other words, a Notan study symbolizes the very basic abstract design of your painting.
 Ultimately, a Notan study is simply another tool or method you can use to improve your painting skills.

 Remember that as a beginner, you may experience some difficulty with your Notan drawings but as you persevere, you will soon develop a more natural inclination toward Notan.
 Artists use different mediums, tools, and brushstrokes, but they all have the same goal, which is to produce a great painting, and with the use of a Notan study, this is more likely to be achieved.

 What Is Notan Artwork?